 Desert Rose: Our full report

-Kenya’s northernmost luxury lodge, Desert Rose perches in a dramatic setting amid dense forest and jungle foliage in the towering landscapes of Mount Nyiru, 50km south of Lake Turkana.
-The lodge is managed by its creator and owner, Emma Hedges, and her local, Samburu staff.
-Emma is the daughter of Dick Hedges, who pioneered budget safaris in Kenya.
+Kenya’s northernmost luxury lodge, Desert Rose perches in a dramatic setting amid dense forest and jungle ...... foliage in the towering landscapes of Mount Nyiru, 50km south of Lake Turkana.
+The lodge was built by Dick Hedges, who pioneered budget safaris in Kenya.

 Although many guests arrive direct to the lodge by chartered helicopter, access to Desert Rose using its airstrip (charter flights only) is possibly even more exhilarating.
 Leaving the plain, you drive through a deep valley, where the Samburu village of Ewaso Rongai lies thickly shaded by huge acacia and fig trees, and then climb for about 2km up a mountainside track cut right through the bed rock.
-One of the steepest motorable access roads in the world, it took Emma and her father a year to construct.
+One of the steepest motorable access roads in the world, it took Dick Hedges and his daughter a year to construct.

 The views en route to the lodge are stupendous and the track is a test of nerve for many passengers.
 There’s a final, steep, short descent down to the lodge, which is located on the only terraces of reasonably flat land in the district, with beautiful lawns, towering euphorbia trees and a jungle of flowering plants all around.
 Across the lawns there are magnificent views towards the south-east and the Ndoto Mountains.
 Behind the dining terrace to the north-west, across the flank of a palm- and forest-filled valley, runs the deep rocky scar of a dramatic lugga – a seasonal stream that provides Desert Rose with one of its many assets, a natural waterslide.